Guigaga/simple-spring-boot-student-api/Api-documentation.md

 Delete a student by their identifier.

 Thank you for using the Students API!
-If you have any questions or encounter issues, feel free to contact us.
+If you have any questions or encounter issues, feel free to contact me.